-The Company annually evaluates goodwill for impairment as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
+The Company evaluates goodwill for impairment annually as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
 Because the Company has one reporting segment under SFAS 142, the Company utilizes the entity-wide approach for assessing goodwill for impairment and compares its market value to its net book value to determine if an impairment exists.
 No impairment of goodwill resulted from the Company's most recent evaluation of goodwill for impairment, which occurred in the fourth quarter of fiscal 2006.
-No impairment of goodwill resulted in any of the fiscal years presented.
-The Company's next annual impairment assessment will be made in the fourth quarter of fiscal 2007 unless indicators arise that would require the Company to reevaluate goodwill for impairment at an earlier date.
-The following table presents the changes in goodwill during the first six months of fiscal 2007 and the year ended October 28, 2006:
+No impairment of goodwill resulted in any of the fiscal periods presented.
+The Company's next annual impairment assessment will be made in the fourth quarter of fiscal 2007.
+The following table presents the changes in goodwill during the first nine months of fiscal 2007 and the fiscal year ended October 28, 2006:

-For the six months ended May 5, 2007 For the year ended October 28, 2006 Balance at beginning of period \$256,209 \$163,373 Acquisition of TTPCom assets(1) 4,273 812 Acquisition of Integrant Technologies(2) 9,989 80,641 Acquisition of AudioAsics - 7,250 Foreign currency translation adjustment 2,807 4,133 Balance at end of period \$273,278 \$256,209
+For the nine months ended August 4, 2007 For the fiscal year ended October 28, 2006 Balance at beginning of period \$ 256,209 \$ 163,373 Acquisition of TTPCom assets(1) 4,273 812 Acquisition of Integrant Technologies(2) 13,282 80,641 Acquisition of AudioAsics 7,250 Foreign currency translation adjustment 3,208 4,133 Balance at end of period \$ 276,972 \$ 256,209